BejoJeffrin23/Swapper/README.md

 # Swapper `Description`

+Once the metamask wallet is connected , the balances are fetched and displayed

+The chain changing function is implemented to switch chain from the platform

 Uniswap is used as the liquidity provider and the Uniswap V3 router is used to perform the swap

 In this project the multihop swap is experimented with multicall